View Document Text

 Internal Account Reviews

-and trading.
+trading.
 Oak Ridge receives some operational support from SEI, a third-party provider.
+All

-All investment/trading determinations are made by Oak Ridge investment/trading personnel.
+investment/trading determinations are made by Oak Ridge investment/trading personnel.
+Accounts

-Accounts are reviewed regularly on a formal basis and periodically on an ad hoc basis.
-SEI
+are reviewed regularly on a formal basis and periodically on an ad hoc basis.
+SEI reconciles accounts

-reconciles accounts with custodial records and reviews cash levels on behalf of Oak Ridge, per
+with custodial records and reviews cash levels on behalf of Oak Ridge, per Oak Ridge standards.

 Client Reporting

-quarterly reports which include a market commentary and portfolio performance summary.
+reports which include a market commentary and portfolio performance summary.
+Clients may opt

-Clients may opt out of receiving statements and/or commentary letters from us by making a
+out of receiving statements and/or commentary letters from us by making a written request either

 Item 14 Client Referrals and Other Compensation